skolmer/i18n-tag-schema/README.md

 ### Validate translation file

 The validation function checks
-* if your translation file is missing some of your project's translation keys.
+* if your translation files are missing some of your project's translation keys.
 * if a translation key or group is unknown.
 * if a translation value contains all parameters defined in the translation key (e.g. ${0}, ${1}).